-Where syndicates have made material changes to an area of the modelling or there is a material risk profile update, Lloyd's expects syndicates to review their planned Testing Programme and consider whether changes are required.
-Lloyd's does not expect syndicates to rigidly stick to their plan, if changes mean that targeted validation is required in areas that they had not planned to validate for that submission.
+Where syndicates have made material changes to an area of the modelling or there is a material risk profile update, syndicates must review their testing programme and consider whether changes are required.
+Lloyd's does not expect syndicates to rigidly stick to original planning.
+If changes occur that mean targeted validation is required in areas that had not been planned for, this is acceptable and should be documented in the validation pack.

-2.6.2 Tests that Lloyd's expects to be performed each year
+2.7.2 Tests that Lloyd's expects to be performed each Year